 What are the Benefits of Seeking Safety Therapy?

-Seeking safety therapy is listed on the National Registry of Evidence-Based Practices and Programs (NREPP) as one of the strongly supported therapies for trauma, PTSD, and substance abuse disorders.
-Its offers a wide range of benefits, such as:
+Seeking safety therapy is listed on the National Registry of Evidence-Based Practices and Programs (NREPP) as one of the strongly supported therapies for trauma, PTSD, and substance use disorders.
+It offers a wide range of benefits, such as:

-- The therapy addresses co-occurring conditions of trauma, or vicarious trauma, or PTSD, and other mental health challenges.
+- The therapy addresses co-occurring conditions of trauma, vicarious trauma, PTSD, and substance use.

 - You will develop the skills to feel safe and cope in high-risk conditions that can otherwise be detrimental or dangerous.